Setting up an Adwords Campaign

 7. Choose the Right Delivery Setting

 These settings determine how often your ad is shown and how quickly your budget is used.
 Standard delivery spreads your budget throughout the day but means your ad won’t show up every time your keyword is searched.
 You may get a lower cost per click but your entire budget might not be used fully.
 Accelerated delivery uses your budget as fast as possible, it can bring your ads to appear higher and more often on the results page and will usually ensure you use all of your budget, but you will pay a higher cost per click and may use up your daily budget within a few hours.
-If your budget has run out after the first hour, you know you have space to decrease your bid or increase your daily budget in order to appear throughout the entire day.
+If your budget has run out after the first hour, you know you have space to decrease your bid or increase your daily budget to appear throughout the entire day.

 8. Keep Optimising